nhsengland/virtual-wards-draft-standards/4_Data_Transfer_Mechanisms.md

 ## 4.2 Triggers for Data Transfer

-Triggers for transferring the Virtual Ward Care Record Summary are out of scope for this standard, however they must be considered and assured by the local organisation.
+Triggers for transferring Supplementary RM Data are out of scope for this standard, however they must be considered and assured by the local organisation.

 For example:
- - Manual triggers may require a clinician to create the Care Record Summary and send it to the destination system
+ - Manual triggers may require a clinician to create the Supplementary RM Data and send it to the destination system
- - Automated triggers may create the Care Record Summary based on an event in the system, such as reaching a specific date or time, or as part of a wider discharge process.
+ - Automated triggers may create the Supplementary RM Data based on an event in the system, such as reaching a specific date or time, or as part of a wider discharge process.

+ ## 4.3 Error Handling

+ Error scenarios should be considered when implementing a data transfer mechanisms, alongside how each scenario will be handled and appropriate risk mitigation.
+The scenarios will be dependent on local organisation processes and the triggers for data transfer.

- ## 4.3 Security
+ ## 4.4 Security

 For recommendations on security guidance, please see [section 5.3](/5_Assurance.md#53-security).